-Once you are certified with a certain model, simply click on the download button, which is by default blue in color and positioned on the right below the model image.
+- Once you are satisfied with a certain model, simply click on the download button, which is by default blue in color and positioned on the right below the model image.

 Uploading Models to the 3D Warehouse

-In both cases, you shall be directed to the ‘UPLOAD NEW MODEL’ pop-up window where you can either choose to browse the model you want to upload or simply drag and drop the model file there.
+- On the ‘Upload model to the 3D Warehouse’ pop-up window, search and select the model you want to upload or simply drag and drop the model file there.